Tim Scott

-Early life
+Early life and education

-Scott was born in North Charleston, South Carolina, as the son of Frances (a nursing assistant) and Ben Scott Sr. His parents divorced when he was seven years old, and he grew up in working-class poverty with his mother, who worked 16-hour days to support their family.
-His older brother is a sergeant major in the U.S. Army.
+Tim Scott was born on September 19, 1965, in North Charleston, South Carolina, to Frances, a nursing assistant, and Ben Scott Sr. When Scott was seven years old, his parents divorced, leaving him and his older brother, who later became a sergeant major in the U.S. Army, to grow up in working-class poverty with their mother, who often worked double shifts to support her family.